knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 If this is the case, what the report doesn't talk about at all is that non-Rogers customers could be impacted by this outage as well.
 If a competitor had very weak coverage, it might scan and find the Rogers network and try to use it for the emergency call, instead of finding a network to use.
 Or a device that is roaming and in airplane mode and then needs to make an emergency call, will try to attach to the first network it finds.

 So if this was the case, the Rogers network behaving like this could have prevented emergency calls from reaching a working network.
-This certainly would be the minority of devices, but I find this to be infuriating that the network sat there advertising 911 services, for hours, that it could not be delivered.
+This certainly would be the minority of devices, but I find this to be infuriating that the network sat there advertising 911 services, for hours, that it could not deliver.

 ### What alternatives are available to Rogers’ customers to access 9-1-1 services during such outages